-Compared to what other investments?
-Is an annuity a good investment if you had invested the majority of your dollars with Bernie Madoff or Alan Stanford?
+Comparably, yes.
+Is an annuity a good idea if you invested with Bernie Madoff or Alan Stanford?
 How about if you invested in Countrywide, General Motors, Lehman Brothers, Enron, WorldCom Inc, Citi Group, Fannie Mae or Feddie Mac?
 Or maybe you were unlucky enough to have saved over and above what was insured at banks like Washington Mutual, IndyMac or Colonial Bank among many other large and small banks that failed.

 Conversely, what if you bought and held Apple, Google, Priceline, Amazon or any number of biotech stocks for the last several years?
 You would be in the money, that’s for sure.
 But where do you find safe harbor for the dollars you want to invest conservatively?

 Having the discipline and foresight to diversify your assets is most important in a fast changing investment landscape.
 Fixed, indexed and immediate annuity policies offer safety, income, growth, protection of principal, and an alternative to some of the more risky market based assets and ponzi schemes that have destroyed many retirement portfolios through the years.

 It really depends on who you ask.
 We find ourselves in a period of industry warfare where a lot of disingenuous (and outright fictitious) information has been knowingly disseminated by those who think all of your money should be invested in stocks and bonds.

 The flip side of this argument is that there are annuity insurance agents promising the world with certain contracts and failing to disclose pertinent information to potential buyers.
 Believe it or not, there is plenty of middle ground when it comes to in retirement planning.